mongodb/docs-realm/source/includes/appschema-configuration.rst

           * - | ``app_default_domain``
               | String
             - The default domain for your application's hosted files.
-              Realm automatically sets this value and you cannot change it.
+              {+service-short+} automatically sets this value and you cannot change it.

    * - | ``config_version``